 A huge no to that.

 They are not native to Aruba and there’s not a whole lot of information on how they got to the island.
-Some say they were brought in and had their wings clipped to keep them on the island *hating this idea.
+Some say they were brought in and kept on the island.
 Some say they arrived on their own 15 years ago and made their home in the mangroves.

 Either way they are not able to leave the island and I do hope they are happy though.
 One thing I can tell you is that they are well-fed by all the tourists visiting and wanting to take a selfie with them.

 If this is the case, keep reading as I detail everything you need to know about visiting Aruba Flamingo Beach and its feathered residents.
 It is possible to spend the day in the sun with these pink creatures, but it does require planning.

 Read on to find out where to find the flamingos in Aruba, how to gain access to the beach, the cost of visiting, other activities on the island, and other frequently asked questions about visiting Flamingo Beach Aruba.